 - Page views average 1 per session

-Since most of the time bots replicate their actions from the same system over and over leaving a trail, for example, a bot may run in Windows 7, Chrome 43 and Flash version 11.
+Most of the time, bots replicate their actions from the same system over and over leaving an identifiable trail, for example, a bot may run in Windows 7, Chrome 43 and Flash version 11.

-To start go to the Direct traffic report on Analytics select the home page (/) and start adding different secondary dimensions to find common patterns.
+To find this trail, go to the Direct traffic report on Analytics select the home page (/) and start adding different secondary dimensions to find common patterns.
 The more you find the better!

 Dimensions worth checking: